BerkeleyHCI/PolymorphicBlocks/getting_started_advanced.md

       self.connect(self.mcu.gpio.request_vector('led'), self.led.ios)
 ```

-Or, since the new block has both implicit scope and chain tags:
+Or, since we added the implicit tag `Input` to the IOs port, we can use `chain` to combine the instantiation and connection:
 ```python
 class BlinkyExample(SimpleBoardTop):
   def contents(self) -> None: